Flat Roof Styles

 Tar and Gravel Flat Roof

-The Torch-On, also known as Torch-Down method of roofing, allows the installer to eliminate the use of the offensive tar “Kettle” and strong smells.
-This product is made from either a polyester or fiberglass base and then coated with asphalt that has been modified with a rubber additive.
+The Torch-On, also known as Torch-Down method of roofing, uses a product which is made from either a polyester or fiberglass base and then coated with asphalt that has been modified with a rubber additive.

 Flexibility of a Torch-on Roof